 Priority is given to extremely and very low-income residents.
-In addition, waiting list preferences are offered to applicants as follows: Veterans and Elderly/Disabled households; local preferences as follows: Working Families (20+ hours per week), Resident of City of Douglas, Victims of Domestic Violence and Involuntary Displacement due to disaster (i.e., fire).
 The Housing Authority of Cochise County administers county-wide assistance (to include the City of Douglas) of two additional programs; HOPWA (Housing Opportunities for People With Aids) and VASH (Veterans Administration Supportive Housing) through collaboration with the Veterans Administration, which is targeted to assist homeless veterans throughout Cochise County.

-The city has also worked in collaboration with the Catholic Community Services, "House of Hope" Domestic Violence Crisis Shelter, by offering a preference on the Section 8 waiting list to women and their children who have been victims of domestic violence.
+The city has also worked in collaboration with the Catholic Community Services, "House of Hope" Domestic Violence Crisis Shelter, by providing information and referrals to persons who have been victims of domestic violence.